 "Ferrari understood the direction in which we were going.
 We understood theirs.
 That’s it".

-Solanum anxiously waits for the Malaysian Grand Prix.
-The track will be scorching hot, with a temperature of 40 °C. The Japanese tyres would have melted the previous year.
-In the meantime, on Saturday 6th March 2004, at Albert Park, the Bridgestone tyres pass the first exam with flying colours.
-Before the race, the Melbourne track had a track temperature of 30 °C.
+The Bridgestone Motorsport technical director anxiously waits for the Malaysian Grand Prix.
+The track is expected to be scorching hot, since the temperature will be around 40°C. The 2003 Bridgestone tyres would have melted under this heat.
+This year's Bridgestone tyres passed the Albert Park exam with flying colours on Sunday.
+The Melbourne track had a track temperature of 30 °C before the race:

 "Malaysia will be key for our season.
 We did not go well in last year’s Malaysian race.
 We are satisfied for now: we partly reduced the understeer and decreased the exercise temperature".

-Apart from Michael Schumacher and Rubens Barrichello’s 1-2 finish, the Bridgestone supplier only obtains a 10th place finish with Giancarlo Fisichella (Sauber) and a 14th position with Giorgio Pantano (Jordan) at Melbourne.
-All other positions, in the standings, are occupied by Michelin’s 6 client teams.
+Aside from Ferrari's 1-2 finish, the Japanese tyre supplier only secured a 10th place finish with Giancarlo Fisichella.
+Giorgio Pantano crossed the line in 14th position at Melbourne.
+All other positions were occupied by Michelin's six client teams.
 Why is Ferrari going faster than the others?

 "We are preparing specific tyres for Sauber, Jordan and Minardi.
 I'm sure that the other Bridgestone teams will all gain momentum as the season progresses so I look forward to assisting them achieve their potential".

-The testing days will resume on Tuesday 9th March until Friday 12th at Valencia.
-Barrichello and Badoer try the fourth F2004 and the old F2003-GA.
-The latter is used as a laboratory car that suitable for the Bridgestone tyres’ development.
-Ferrari is though unable to test at Mugello and Fiorano due to bad weather especially snow.
-The successes do not slow down the work ahead.
-Jean Todt smiles whilst admitting:
+The testing days resume from Tuesday 9 to Friday 12 March at Valencia.
+Barrichello and Badoer try the fourth F2004 and the F2003-GA.
+The old car is used as a laboratory car, which is used for the developed of the Bridgestone tyres.
+Ferrari is unable to test at Mugello and Fiorano due to the bad weather conditions.
+Ferrari is not slowing with the car development.
+Jean, your rivals are worried about the performance of the car:

 "At the Australian Grand Prix, Rubens and Michael were rivals.
 No one has given anything to the other.
 What is more important though is Ferrari and they know this".

-Since 2000, rivals have not been able to contrast Scuderia Ferrari’s dominance.
+Your rivals have not been able to contrast Scuderia Ferrari's dominance:

 "In reality, we already won the constructors’ championship in 1999.
 In contrast, during the 2000 season, we were afraid of losing everything.
 2001 and 2002 were exceptional years.
 In 2003, there was uncertainty up until the last race of the season.
 Every championship is different.
 There are still 17 races to go this season.
 Luckily, we have fantastic tyres.
 Let’s make sure that we let this known to Bridgestone".

-The Bridgestone technicians worked well and cancelled any unjustified perplexity.
-The equilibrium of the car allowed Michael to beat a series of records.
-Speaking of Fernando Alonso, what does Michael Schumacher think about him?
+The Bridgestone technicians did a great job in cancelling any unjustified perplexity.
+The balance of the car allowed Michael to beat a series of records.
+Michael, what do you think about Fernando Alonso?

 "He is alright as a driver.
 He is fast, aggressive and determined.
 He is a good guy, in my opinion.
 I think he is in the perfect position.
 Honestly, he has a strong car, they're very quick, very consistent".

-It is clear that the Renault Spanish driver has an enormous talent that will not be satisfied with 3rd place finishes throughout the season.
+It is clear that the Renault driver has an enormous talent.
+He will not be satisfied in finishing 3rd in every single race.
 He is the most dangerous driver for Ferrari.
-Fernando Alonso tells:
+Fernando Alonso gives a summary of his race:

 "I made a great start, even though Montoya forced me onto the grass.
 After he out-braked himself at the first corner, I found myself third and from then on, it was a pretty easy race.
 I was too slow to fight with Barrichello and Schumacher.
 I was in the middle of nowhere and I didn't have any big problems.
 I had no one in my mirror and I had 58 laps like that.
 At one point, I had a thirty second gap to Rubens and a thirty second gap back to Jenson and there was no point in risking third place.
 It was a tough race".